-Ramzi Salloum, PhD (2016 Cohort) was recently selected awarded a grant from the James and Esther King Biomedical Research Program entitled “Clinically-Efficient Strategies to Address Tobacco Smoke Exposure in Pediatric Practice.”
-The grant will assess the feasibility and efficacy of a scalable, automated EHR tool for tobacco screening and counseling, along with provider training on […]
+Ramzi Salloum, PhD (2016 Cohort) was recently awarded a grant from the James and Esther King Biomedical Research Program entitled “Clinically-Efficient Strategies to Address Tobacco Smoke Exposure in Pediatric Practice.”
+The grant will assess the feasibility and efficacy of a scalable, automated EHR tool for tobacco screening and counseling, along with provider training on best […]

 Stephanie Staras, PhD, MSPH (2016 Cohort) was recently awarded an R01 from the National Cancer Institute (NCI) entitled "Text and Talk: A multi-level intervention to increase provider HPV vaccine recommendation effectiveness".
 The grant addresses the need for more effective and pragmatic preventive interventions to increase provider HPV vaccine recommendations.
 The goal of the proposal is to […]